-Retiree Health Insurance Subsidy Program - In 1987, the Florida Legislature established through Section 112.363, Florida Statutes, the Retiree Health Insurance Subsidy (HIS) to assist retirees of all state-administered retirement systems in paying health insurance costs.
+Retiree Health Insurance Subsidy Program - In 1987, the Florida Legislature established through Section 112.363, Florida Statutes, the Retiree Health Insurance Subsidy ("HIS") to assist retirees of all State-administered retirement systems in paying health insurance costs.
 The HIS is a cost-sharing multiple-employer defined benefit pension plan.
-For the fiscal years ended June 30, 2013 and 2012, eligible retirees or beneficiaries received a monthly retiree health insurance subsidy payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$5.
+Eligible retirees or beneficiaries received a monthly retiree health insurance subsidy payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$5.
 The payments to individual retirees or beneficiaries were at least \$30, but not more than \$150 per month during each of the fiscal years.
 To be eligible to receive the HIS, a retiree under any State-administered retirement system must provide proof of health insurance coverage, which can include Medicare.